gasolin/cosbot/README.md

 ## Developer

 Open browser's devtool and you can start manipulate `Huohubot` object.
-Plugins are located in `Huohubot.rules`, and that is the place all you need to deal with.
+Plugins are located in `Huohubot.responses`, and that is the place all you need to deal with.

 ### Make an addon